BreadFish64/citra-web/site/content/entry/announcing-android.md

 [zhaowenlan](https://github.com/zhaowenlan1779) for
 * The keyboard applet implementation

-Many recent improvements to desktop Citra were also motivated by the Android release such as [Disk Shader Caching](https://github.com/citra-emu/citra/pull/5188), Proper [Texture Format Reinterpretation](https://github.com/citra-emu/citra/pull/5170), [Splitting Frame Presentation and Emulation into separate threads](https://github.com/citra-emu/citra/pull/4940) and more.
+Many recent improvements to desktop Citra were also motivated by the Android release such as [Disk Shader Caching](https://github.com/citra-emu/citra/pull/4923), Proper [Texture Format Reinterpretation](https://github.com/citra-emu/citra/pull/5170), [Splitting Frame Presentation and Emulation into separate threads](https://github.com/citra-emu/citra/pull/4940) and more.

 ## So what can you expect from the Android port of Citra?

 The app is still in beta.
-So while we've tried to squash the bugs we've come across, You may run into the occasional glitch.
-If you run into any major problems, please report them to us on our Discord server or forum, and we'll try to organise them.
+So while we've tried to squash the bugs we've come across, you may run into the occasional glitch.
+If you run into any major problems, please report them to us on our Discord server or forum, and we'll try to organize them.

+{{< figure type="youtube" id="Is1IviWcX-Q" title="Uh, where are you going Mario?" >}}

 The app requires a minimum of 64 bit Android Oreo, and OpenGL ES 3.2 support.
 These are relatively high requirements; however, they allow us to ensure that every device which can run Citra will have a reasonably good experience.
 We recommend a device with a Snapdragon 835 or better.
-Experiencing may vary greatly depending on the quality of your devices GPU drivers.
+Experiencing may vary greatly depending on the quality of your device's GPU drivers.

 You can grab the app now on the [Google Play Store](https://play.google.com/store/apps/details?id=org.citra.citra_emu).
-The app is free, but we'd appreciate it if you contributed to our ~~Cadburry Creme Egg~~ development and server upkeep funds by [becoming a Patron](https://www.patreon.com/citraemu) or unlocking dark mode for !!!insert price here!!!.
+The app is free, but we would appreciate it if you contributed to our ~~Cadburry Creme Egg~~ development and server upkeep funds by [becoming a Patron](https://www.patreon.com/citraemu) or unlocking dark mode for !!!insert price here!!!.

-\* The Citra Emulator Project is not responsible for any bodily harm or injury that may result from leaving your home, including - but not limited to - being hit by a runaway train, catching a highly contagious disease, sunburn, or getting mauled by a polar bear.
+\* The Citra Emulator Project is not responsible for any bodily harm or injury that may result from leaving your home, including - but not limited to - sunburn, being hit by a runaway train, catching a highly contagious disease, or getting mauled by a polar bear.

 Please do not use Citra while walking, driving, or otherwise locomoting.